Sinfonietta Helene

 ~ Jay Sanders

-About the Composer: Jay Sanders is a composer and multi-instrumentalist whose work seamlessly bridges jazz, classical, and contemporary genres.
+Jay Sanders is a composer and multi-instrumentalist whose work seamlessly bridges jazz, classical, and contemporary genres.
 Based in Asheville, N.C., Sanders brings decades of compositional experience ranging from structured thematic works to experimental soundscapes.
 His recent solo album Evanescent (2024) demonstrated his orchestral sensibilities through an eight-person ensemble featuring saxophone, fiddle, and synthesizer, earning critical praise for its "astonishing range of styles and sounds."
 Sanders' extensive background includes over two dozen recordings, performances across 47 states and six countries, and collaborations with acclaimed acts including Acoustic Syndicate and The Snake Oil Medicine Show.
 This symphonic work represents his first large-scale orchestral composition.